 Online purchase link: Zao Online Store

-You may also be able to find a few vegan nail polish brands that self-report on their websites as being cruelty-free such as Sundays and Green by Manicurist at stores like Loft, the Cosme Kitchen chain or @cosme Tokyo in Harajuku, Tokyo.
-Sundays’ website FAQ section states “Are your products vegan and cruelty-free?
+You may also be able to find a few vegan nail polish brands that self-report on their websites as being cruelty-free such as Sundays (English-language link) and Green by Manicurist (English-language link) at stores like Loft, the Cosme Kitchen chain or @cosme Tokyo in Harajuku, Tokyo.
+Sundays’ website FAQ section (English-language link) states “Are your products vegan and cruelty-free?
 Yes, none of our products and ingredients are derived from animals, and they have not been tested on animals.”
-Green’s website FAQ section states “Q: Are your products vegan and cruelty-free?
+Green’s website FAQ section (English-language link) states “Q: Are your products vegan and cruelty-free?
 Of course!
 Our products contain no ingredients of animal origin or that have been tested on animals.”

 Websites where overseas vegan/cruelty-free brands can be bought

 Many mainstream websites such as Sephora will ship to Japan.
 Below are a few examples of promising ones with large selections of vegan products.
 Note that not all of the beauty brands stocked are vegan and cruelty-free, so check your order carefully when purchasing.
 Except for California Organic House and the Japanese version of Lookfantastic, all websites are in English (or can be set to English, in the case of iHerb and YesStyle).

 California Organic House – An online shop based in Los Angeles, California, importing small makeup brands made in the West Coast of the United States to Japan.
 All items are vegan and cruelty-free.

 FeelUnique – Sells many western and some Korean brands.
 Check for vegan products here.
 They list cruelty-free products separately (they are not all vegan and vice versa).
 They carry brands with many vegan/animal-ingredient-free options such as Cosrx and The Inkey List.